Top 10 employee benefits and their tax (dis)deductibility

 9/ Company nursery

-One way to support and motivate working parents is through a company daycare.
+One way to encourage and motivate working parents is through a company daycare.
 A popular benefit that eases a parent's return to work, reduces recruitment costs and saves parents time and money.

 The passing of the consolidation package at the beginning of 2024 has also affected the taxation of company nurseries, which are now no longer fully exempt.

-For employers: company-run nurseries are subject to the same laws as other private nursery providers and can be funded by MoE subsidies if they meet the legal requirements for premises, hygiene, etc. Otherwise, it is entirely the employer's cost.
+For employers: company-run nurseries are subject to the same laws as other private nursery providers and must therefore meet the legal requirements for premises, hygiene etc. The employer typically pays for their establishment and operation.

 10/ Other refreshments outside the meal allowance

-In addition to the meal allowances described above, there are also benefits including a working lunch (for example, with a client) and small refreshments in the workplace, which more and more employers now offer, for example, in the form of a company breakfast or refreshments during a meeting.
+In addition to the meal allowances described above, there are also benefits including small refreshments in the workplace, which more and more employers nowadays offer, for example in the form of a company breakfast or refreshments during a meeting.

 A) Working lunch